-This Rapid-to-Serial program can be used to send coördinates directly from a PC to the ABB S4C controller.
+This Rapid-to-Serial program / software can be used to send coördinates directly from a PC to the ABB S4C controller.
 The Rapid-2-Serial program currently only supports milling in 3-axis.

 The article of this project can be found here